Francesca Eastwood

-Francesca Ruth Fisher-Eastwood (born August 7, 1993) is an American television personality, socialite and actress.
-She starred with her family in Mrs. Eastwood & Company, a reality series broadcast on E!.
-She is also known for her appearances in TV series like Heroes Reborn, Fargo, and Twin Peaks: The Return, and films like Jersey Boys and Old.
+Francesca Ruth Fisher-Eastwood (born August 7, 1993) is an American actress, socialite, and television personality.
+The daughter of Clint Eastwood and Frances Fisher, she garnered attention starring with her family on the E! reality series Mrs. Eastwood & Company (2012).
+She is best known for her roles in films such as Jersey Boys (2014), Final Girl (2015), Outlaws and Angels (2016), M.F.A., The Vault (both 2017), and Old (2021).
+Eastwood also made several guest appearances on television shows such as Heroes Reborn (2015), Fargo, and Twin Peaks: The Return (both 2017).

 Early life

-Eastwood was born in Redding, California, to actress Frances Fisher and actor and director Clint Eastwood.
-Through her father, she has seven half-siblings: sisters Kimber Tunis, Alison Eastwood, Kathryn Reeves, Laurie Murray, and Morgan; and brothers Kyle Eastwood and Scott Eastwood.
-Her mother is of Ashkenazi Jewish and Norwegian descent.
+Eastwood was born in Redding, California on August 7, 1993, to actress Frances Fisher and actor and director Clint Eastwood.
+Her birth was kept secret for two weeks until somebody at the Shasta County Clerk's Office alerted the media.
+Through her father, she has seven known half-siblings: sisters Laurie Murray, Kimber Tunis, Alison Eastwood, Kathryn Reeves and Morgan Eastwood; and brothers Kyle and Scott Eastwood.
+Her mother is Jewish.

 She attended Stevenson School in Pebble Beach, California.

 Career

-Eastwood first appeared on the reality television series Mrs. Eastwood & Company when it premiered on May 20, 2012.
-It focused on her life, and those of her stepmother Dina Eastwood, and her half-sister Morgan Eastwood.
+Eastwood appeared on the 2012 reality television series Mrs. Eastwood & Company.
+It focused on her life, and those of her then-stepmother Dina Eastwood, and her half-sister Morgan Eastwood.
 During an early episode, she and photographer Tyler Shields, her boyfriend at the time, were filmed burning and destroying a $100,000 Hermès Birkin bag during a photo shoot.
 When this brought them both death threats and other negative attention, Shields said "People spend $200,000 on an album cover, they spend millions on catering for movies, they spend money to create things--that is all I am doing with this."

 Eastwood was Miss Golden Globe for 2013.

-In 2017, she and her mother Frances Fisher both starred in the acclaimed Fargo episode "The Law of Non-Contradiction" as the young and old versions of the same character.
+In 2017, she and her mother Frances Fisher appeared in a Fargo episode, "The Law of Non-Contradiction", as the young and old versions of the same character.

 Personal life

-In 2013, Eastwood was living in Los Angeles and attending the University of Southern California.
+As of 2013, Eastwood was living in Los Angeles and attending the University of Southern California.

 On November 17, 2013, Eastwood married 35-year-old Jordan Feldstein, actor Jonah Hill's brother and the manager of Maroon 5, in a small ceremony in Las Vegas.
 Eight days later, on November 25, Eastwood filed for an annulment of the marriage.
-Feldstein died in December 2017, when a blood clot from his leg travelled to his lungs.

-Eastwood was previously in a relationship with Alexander Wraith, a trainer and actor.
-The two have a son together, Titan Wraith Eastwood.
+In 2018, Eastwood had a son with trainer and actor Alexander Wraith.

+In October 2024, Eastwood was arrested in Beverly Hills on a felony domestic violence charge.
+She was soon released from jail after posting a $50,000 bail.

+In May 2025, it was reported that she was expecting a second child.
+In October 10, 2025, she gave birth to another son.